 19 saying: Give me also this authority, that anyone upon whom I lay my hands may receive holy spirit.

-20 But Peter said to him: May your silver perish with you, because you thought through monies to get possession of the free gift of God.
+20 But Peter said to him: May your silver perish with you [2NCs in Laodicea owned by Simon will lose their angels.
+But not the ones who celebrate the Laodicean Passover], because you thought through monies to get possession of the free gift of God.

 21 You have neither part nor lot in this matter, for your heart is not straight in the sight of God.